josdem/shopping-cart-pipeline/README.md

 Shopping Cart Service Pipeline
 ----------------------------------------------

-This project does Jenkins pipelines for testing, build and deploy Shopping Cart Service, which is a [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) that receive request from shopping cart front end [tailwind-shopping-cart](https://github.com/josdem/tailwind-shopping-cart)
+This project does Jenkins pipelines for testing, building, and deploying a shopping cart service, which is a [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) that receives request from the shopping cart front-end [tailwind-shopping-cart](https://github.com/josdem/tailwind-shopping-cart)

 #### Read this as reference